 C. More advanced behaviors and teaching tasks to mitigate your disability

-D. Public access that combines advanced public behaviors and service tasks in public.
-Sign up for our transit preparation class.
-If you are new to us, we require you to take a 4 session assessment course to make sure you and your dog are ready for public access and safe to work in public.
+Transit preparation class.
+If you are new to us, we require you to do a private assessment to make sure you and your dog are ready for public access and safe to work in public.

 If you plan to use your dog only for in-home assistance, then we can start right away with teaching the tasks.
-This is ideal for hearing dogs, mobility dogs, diabetic alert dogs etc.
+This is ideal for hearing dogs, mobility dogs, diabetic alert dogs, migraine alert dogs etc.

 If you need a letter for rental/strata purposes, you need to buy the classes in bulk so we know that you will be working with us for the long term.